Nuha-Ali/codepath-prework/README.md

 # codepath-prework
 Todo list project where we can add items to the list and remove any of them as well.
-# Project 1 - *Name of App Here*
+# Project 1 - *Nuha Ali*

-**Name of your app** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**ToDo** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

-Submitted by: **Your Name Here**
+Submitted by: **Nuha Ali**

-Time spent: **X** hours spent in total
+Time spent: **24** hours spent in total

 ## User Stories